 From here we will provide you with an easy to follow design and set of instructions.
 Sub Surface drip systems are easy to install - even if you haven't had much irrigation experience.

-This is usually screwed onto the tap or solenoide valve to regulate the water pressure and protect the drippers.
+This is usually screwed onto the tap or solenoid valve to regulate the water pressure and protect the drippers.
 This is essential.

+This is shown by the black pipe in the photo below.
 We use 25mm poly pipe for this element.
-It's much easier to work with than 19mm pipe, especially when it comes to attaching take off adapters (the fittings that connect the drip pipe to the main line.)
-The main line goes from the water source right around the outside of the job.
+It's much easier to work with than 19mm pipe, especially when it comes to attaching take-off adapters (the fittings that connect the drip pipe to the mainline.)
+The mainline goes from the water source right around the outside of the job.